-- CERB recipients will be migrated to an updated EI system in September 2020.
+- CERB recipients will be migrated to an updated EI system 2020 or the Canada Recovery Benefit (CRB).

 - There will be an EI sickness and caregivers benefit for people not covered at work if they contract COVID-19 or if a family member gets ill and they are required to take care of them.

-- The new EI system will include the ability to work more hours without a steep clawback in benefit payments.
+- The new CRB will include the ability to work more hours without a clawback in benefit payments.

 The Federal Government announced the CERB will be extended by an additional four weeks to a maximum of 28 weeks (the old CERB end date was September 26, now it is October 3.